Locahl

 Do I need a paid hosts file editor?

 No, free options like SwitchHosts or Terminal work fine.
-However, paid options like Locahl offer convenience features like automatic DNS flush, automatic backups, and better macOS integration that many developers find worth the investment.
+Paid options like Locahl add automation (DNS flush/backups) and a more guided desktop UI that many teams find worth it.

 Can I use Terminal instead of a GUI app?